N3VEM/OpenShack/README.md

 N3VEM/OpenShack : This Repository

 N3VEM/OpenShack-AutomationWeb : Repository for html/php code for UI, python scripts for sensor data to be displayed in that interface, etc.

+N3VEM/OpenShack-Hardware : Repository for custome built hardware related to the shack